AWegnerGitHub/awegnergithub.github.io-content/2019_07_30_invoiceninja_ubuntu_1804.md

 I have this habit of self hosting my own software.
 See my posts on [NextCloud][nextcloud] and [GitLab][gitlab] for other examples.

-This rest of this post is going to walk through how I installed InvoiceNinja.
+The rest of this post is going to walk through how I installed InvoiceNinja.

 ## Getting Started